-• Numbers should reflect the cohort awarded the dollars reported in H1.

-In the chart below, students may be counted in more than one row, and full-time freshmen should also be

-• Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
+Full-time First-time First-year Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 133 720 31 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 14,078 \$ 11,703 \$ 4,413 Ρ Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0
+Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 114 808 56 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 14,268 \$ 11,943 \$ 2,237 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0